Facebook & Forums

 Latest product and growing information plus what's happening at DWN.

-Retail sources for Dave Wilson Nursery plant varieties have been updated for the 2018-19 season.
-When deciding what to plant this year, remember the easy-to-grow fruit types like figs, jujubes, persimmons and pomegranates.
-Be sure also to consider the recent Zaiger Genetics/Dave Wilson Nursery introductions.
+Retail sources for Dave Wilson Nursery plant varieties have been updated for 2018-19.
+When deciding what to plant this season, remember the easy-to-grow fruit types and be sure to consider the recent Zaiger Genetics/DWN introductions.

 Fall-winter wholesale division shipping season has begun, with deliveries of Dave Wilson Nursery potted fruit varieties well underway.
 Bare root shipments are expected to begin by mid-December.
 The Where to Buy pages and Variety Finder have been updated with retailer orders for the 2017-2018 season, and they are now integrated with Google maps to show retailer locations.

 The DWN Variety Finder has been updated for the 2016-2017 season.
 Find retailers for all DWN home garden fruits, nuts, shade and ornamental varieties, including new and recent Zaiger fruits such as Ghost Apple, 6GM25 low-chill self-fruitful cherry, Candy Heart Pluerry™ and Sugar Twist Pluerry™.

 (2016) Planting season is here!
 The page "Where To Buy DWN Trees" has links to lists of retail nurseries that carry Dave Wilson Nursery stock, and a link to the Variety Finder that can be used to find 2015-16 retail sources for each DWN home garden variety.
 Before choosing varieties, beginners may wish to review the basics of backyard fruit growing.